-Your child may need treatment if they have SVT that causes symptoms, happens often or lasts for a while.
+Your child may need treatment if they have SVT that causes symptoms, that happens often or that lasts for a while.

 In some cases, doctors treat SVT first with medicines that correct the heart rate, like beta-blockers.
-If medicine does not control SVT well enough or the patient wants not to take medicine, doctors may perform an electrophysiology study to identify the exact type of SVT and perform an ablation.
-An ablation is a procedure that uses a catheter to destroy the tissue that causes the rapid heartbeat.
+If medicine does not control SVT well enough or the patient doesn’t want to take medicine, doctors may perform an electrophysiology study to identify the exact type of SVT and perform an ablation.
+An ablation is a procedure that uses a spaghetti-like plastic tube (catheter) to destroy the tissue that causes the rapid heartbeat.

 New Treatments for Supraventricular Tachycardia

-Traditionally, ablation procedures have been performed with a catheter that cauterized the abnormal tissue causing the arrhythmia.
+Doctors treat SVT by removing the heart tissue that is causing the irregular rhythm.
+This procedure is called ablation.
+Traditionally, ablation procedures have been performed with a small tube (catheter) that burned (cauterized) the abnormal tissue.
 This uses energy called radiofrequency energy.
-A newer catheter uses an energy called cryoablation, which destroys the tissue by freezing it.
-This newer ablation technique appears to have a better safety profile.
-It also appears the abnormal tissue may be more likely to recover after cryoablation.
+Now, a catheter that uses an energy called cryoablation is used.
+Cryoablation destroys the tissue by freezing it instead of burning it.
+This new technique may be safer.
+It also seems that the heart tissue is able to recover better after cryoablation.
 Talk with your heart doctor about which energy type is best for your child.